king-block-1/king-1/docs/white-paper-v2.md

 ### 5.3 Value for Fans

-King Blockchain empowers fans with true digital sovereignty and direct participation in creator economies through the mirror token architecture:
+King Blockchain's mirror token architecture fundamentally transforms the fan experience by providing unprecedented control, participation, and economic opportunities in creator ecosystems.
+This system enables fans to engage with their favorite creators on their own terms, choosing their preferred blockchain environment while maintaining full control over their digital assets.
+By eliminating the trade-offs between ecosystems, King Blockchain empowers fans with true digital sovereignty, allowing them to participate in governance, access exclusive content, and optimize their economic opportunities across both Solana and Ethereum ecosystems.

 **1. Cross-Chain Asset Control:**
 - Self-custody of Creator Tokens via Phantom (Solana) or MetaMask (Ethereum)